 open/close all folders

 Anime and Manga

-- In the "Zodd The Immortal" episode of Berserk, a badly wounded Hawk Raider escapes the castle and only has enough time to choke out the name of the demon in question before dying, prompting Guts to enter the castle and take him on alone.
+- In the "Zodd The Immortal" episode, a badly wounded Hawk Raider escapes the castle and only has enough time to choke out the name of the demon in question before dying, prompting Guts to enter the castle and take him on alone.

-- In the manga version of Berserk, Guts is perpetually enacting this trope, due to the brand on his neck that attracts demons.
+- In the manga version, Guts is perpetually enacting this trope, due to the brand on his neck that attracts demons.

 - In Nico Robin's backstory from One Piece, she is finally reunited with her mother after a traumatic childhood raised by abusive relatives.
 However, her mother is on the run from the Marines for the dangerous knowledge she, and her entire civilization possesses.
 Guess who followed her...